oracle-livelabs/oci/oci-multicloud-connectivity/fastconnect/fastconnect.md

 8. Find the Service Key for the ExpressRoute circuit and copy it to your clipboard.
 You will use this in Task 4 to connect ExpressRoute to FastConnect.
     ![Collect the service key from ExpressRoute](images/expressroute-8.png)

-## Task 4: Configure Oracle Cloud FastConnect
+## Task 4: Configure an Oracle Cloud FastConnect

 1. From the Oracle Cloud Home Page, navigate to **Networking -> Customer Connectivity -> FastConnect**.
     ![FastConnect](images/fastconnect-1.png)